 An exotic bird lures trappers to Gaza's tense frontier

-KHAN YOUNIS, Gaza Strip (AP) — They fan out along the tense frontier with Israel in the pre-dawn darkness, setting traps and training their eyes on the other side of the separation fence — where the parakeets are.
+They fan out along the tense frontier with Israel in the predawn darkness, setting traps and training their eyes on the other side of the separation fence — where the parakeets are.

 Dozens of Palestinian men and boys have taken up bird trapping in recent years.
 It's a rare if meager source of income in Gaza, which has been under a crippling Israeli-Egyptian blockade since the militant Hamas group seized power 15 years ago.